A Week In Los Angeles, CA, On A $65,000 Salary

 5:40 a.m. — I wake up early to surf with my friend, E. I pack clothes for the day, a towel, and my wetsuit, grab my lunch and surfboard, and head out around 6 a.m.

 6:20 a.m. — Arrive in Venice.
 Parking is free until 8 a.m. here and there's no one around, which is eerie, but I love it.
-We hit the water for about an hour and I get my ass whooped a few times.
+We hit the water for about an hour and I get my ass whooped a few times, as I'm trying out a shorter board (7'2") in comparison to my normal 9'0'' long board.
 This really is the best way to start the day.

 8 a.m. — I shower in an outdoor shower near the beach in my swim suit, using shampoo and soap I brought.
-Then I change in the beach parking lot in my car and get myself ready to get to work.
+Then I change in the beach parking lot under a towel.
+I used to swim competitively, and we always had to change on the swim deck at a moment's notice (a “deck change,” for all my swimmers out there!), so I've become a pro at hiding all nudey bits under the towel.

-8:45 a.m. — I get into work and have my normal office breakfast.
+8:45 a.m. — I get into work and see a cute little gift on my desk that we all got from our management.
+I eat one of the chocolates and then have my normal office breakfast.

+Advertisement

-1 p.m. — I heat up my lunch of leftovers from last night's feast and eat with coworkers.
+1 p.m. — I heat up my lunch of leftovers from last night's feast and eat in the kitchen with coworkers.

-2 p.m. — My company hosts a party to celebrate some volunteer work we did.
+2 p.m. — A bunch of people from work volunteer for an L.A. nonprofit that provides baby clothes and supplies to low income families.
+We brought in enough goods that our company promised us an ice cream party — because apparently the only way to get people to do something nice is to bribe them!!!!!!
 I get two scoops of vegan ice cream and then wish I got regular ice cream.

-Advertisement

 5:30 p.m. — A bunch of us are going for a drink after work, so naturally we start drinking a bit early, and I grab a Stella from the fridge in the office.
-The team walks over to a bar around the corner, and I grab a happy hour beer and chat with coworkers.
+The team walks over to a bar around the corner, and I grab a happy hour beer and shoot the shit with my coworkers.
 I have plans for later, so I keep it to one and head out by 7:30. $7

 12:30 a.m. — I did something I'm not super proud of.
 Another guy I've been seeing and am very attracted to contacts me at around 9 p.m. and wants to meet up.
 It's a casual relationship.
-I tell the date I'm currently with that I'm not feeling well and then take a Lyft ($6) to my house to meet up with the other guy — whoops! $6
+I tell the date I'm currently with that I'm not feeling well and then take a Lyft ($6) to my house to meet up with the other guy — whoops!
+We have a great, long evening ;). $6

 Daily Total: $29